DDLund/Frequency-Moments/README.md

 > [The Space Complexity of Approximating the Frequency Moments](https://www.sciencedirect.com/science/article/pii/S0022000097915452), The College Mathematics Journal, 2018

-We implement both the 2nd and kth moment randomized algorithms, as well as a deterministic kth moemnt algorithm.
+We implement both the 2nd and kth moment randomized algorithms, as well as a deterministic kth moment algorithm.
 We also provide accuracy-testing scripts.

-## Contents
+## How to Run
-To reproduce the results we show above, run the file:
+To run the tests on all three moment methods, run the file:
 ```
 counterTest.m
 ```
+To run tests for frequency moments higher than 2, comment out lines corresponding to the two-counter.